Timimoun Province: History

 Previously, it was a delegated wilaya, created according to the law n° 15–140 of May 27, 2015, creating administrative districts in certain wilayas and fixing the specific rules related to them, as well as the list of municipalities that are attached to it.
 Before 2019, it was attached to the Adrar Province.

+Notable historical sites in Timimoun Province include Ksar Draa, an abandoned ksar of unknown origin in the middle of the desert.

 Organization of the wilaya

 During the administrative breakdown of 2015, the delegated wilaya of Timimoun is made up of 4 districts and 10 communes.